 The Commission conducts its affairs in accordance with a comprehensive Code of Governance.
-The Code is reviewed annually.
-It is based on best practice in both the UK and Ireland and covers matters such as corporate responsibility, accountability for public funds, and handling conflicts of interest.
+That Code is reviewed annually.
+It is based on best practice in both the UK and Ireland and covers matters such as corporate responsibility, accountability for public funds and handling conflicts of interest.
 The Code is supported by internal governance policies that draw on best practice and guidance on matters such as Anti-Fraud and Whistleblowing; the acceptance of Gifts and Hospitality; Financial Management; Risk Management and Information Assurance.
-Although not part of central government the Commission is expected to follow the Corporate Governance Code (Corporate governance in central government departments, code of good practice, published by HM Treasury and the Cabinet Office in April 2017) as far as applicable.
-This is reflected in the Commission's Code of Governance.
+Although not part of central government the Commission is expected to follow the Corporate Governance Code (Corporate governance in central government departments, code of good practice, published by HM Treasury and the Cabinet Office in April 2017) as far as The IRC has a written agreement with the NIO (in accordance with applicable.
+Chapter 7 of Managing Public Money and the principles set out in Partnerships between departments and arm's length bodies: code of good practice) which is reviewed periodically; the code of good practice is also reflected in the Commission's Code of Governance, which the Commission has complied with.

-I complete Stewardship Statements to provide reassurances that adequate governance controls to ensure effective corporate management are in place based on my own knowledge of the Commission's corporate governance regime.
+I complete Stewardship Statements to provide reassurances that adequate governance controls to ensure effective corporate management are in place based on my own knowledge of the Commission's corporate governance regime and activities.
 These statements are sent to the UK Secretariat's sponsor Department and to the Northern Ireland Office's Audit and Risk Committee.
 The purpose of the statements is to provide assurance to the sponsor Department that specific responsibilities have been exercised with due care and attention.